llSourcell/linear_regression_live/README.md

 # linear_regression_live
 This is the code for the "[How to Do Linear Regression the Right Way](youtu.be/uwwWVAgJBcM)" live session by Siraj Raval on Youtube.

-Original Git repo here : [llSourcell/linear_regression_demo](github.com/llSourcell/linear_regression_demo)
+Siraj's Git repo here : [llSourcell/linear_regression_demo](github.com/llSourcell/linear_regression_demo)

 ## Overview
-Siraj Raval used a small dataset of student test scores and the amount of hours they studied.
+Siraj used a small dataset of student test scores and the amount of hours they studied.
 Intuitively, there must be a relationship right?
 The more you study, the better your test scores should be.
 We're going to use [linear regression](onlinecourses.science.psu.edu/stat501/node/250) to prove this relationship

 I've modified his code for better understanding